geo-martino/aiorequestful/README.template.md

 ## Motivation and Aims

-The key aim of this package is to provide a common, performant framework for interacting with REST API services and other HTTP frameworks.
+The key aim of this package is to provide a performant and extensible framework for interacting with REST API services and other HTTP frameworks.

 As a new developer, I found it incredibly confusing understanding the myriad ways one can authenticate with a REST API, which to select for my use case, how to implement it in code and so on.